zuozhenggh/learning-library/data-management-library/security/baseline/init-start-env/init-start-env.md

 # Initialize and Start the DBSecLab Environment

 ## Introduction
-This lab will show you how to initialize and start the DBSecLab environment.
+This lab will show you how to initialize and start the DBSecLab environment

 ### Objectives
 -   Import the latest labs scripts from Oracle repository